-Using Open Innovation to Move Mondelez to Industry 4.0
+How Mondelez is embracing Open Innovation to Move to Industry 4.0

 At CPI, enabling innovation is at the core of everything that we do.
 Our National Formulation Centre works with a wide range of market sectors, bridging the boundaries between them through sharing expertise, For example, solutions used in coatings can be applied to sectors such as medicines and food.
 We invited Mondelez, the American multinational confectionery company, to share with us how the company tackles open innovation at various stages of the innovation pipeline.